 Dear Future #ACEathletes,

-- Best advice for learning about ACE: I attended an info session and spoke to teammates that had previously participated in the program.
+- Best advice for learning about ACE: I attended an info session and spoke to teammates that had previously participated in ACE.
 I also looked into the focus of each particular program.

 - Best advice for applying for ACE: If you are applying to a program that you are passionate about, it will show in your application.